-Both equally.
+Both equally!
 I love children because they are so innocent and carefree.
 They have no judgments.
 They just learn so freely without any inhibitions.
 Its such a joy seeing them grow up and improve in dance simultaneously.
 Whereas I also enjoy seeing adults develop, not just in dance but in self-esteem and confidence.
-As an adult theres a lot of pressure being carried, and so its beautiful to see my students overcome that and gain strength through the dance training.
+As an adult theres a lot of pressure being carried, and so its rewarding to see them overcome that and gain inner strength through the dance training.

 Whats the favourite part of your job?

 The end of term/year shows is a great time of celebration.
 Its an opportunity for me to come face to face with the students and parents.
 I like this kind of interaction.
 I love feeling that connection with people...